porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 date: 2019-02-07 11:32:20 +0300
 description: Road-tested tips and tricks to engage your audience while presenting data
 img: chaos.jpg
-tags: [technical leadership, productivity]
+tags: [leadership, productivity, presentations]
 ---
 During my first weeks working as a Data Scientist, I stepped in front of my company's C-Suite with data that highlighted an opportunity to dramatically improve our factory operations.
 The presentation completely missed the mark; the call to action that I saw so clearly in the data just didn't come across to its audience.

-I walked out of the meeting feeling confused, and wondered if I had just wasted everyone's time.
+I walked out of the meeting feeling disappointed, and wondered if I had just wasted everyone's time.
 I was also surprised, because I was proud of the analysis I had presented.
 I had carefully built the model and vetted the results, and the results were compelling.
 How could things have gone wrong with all of that effort?
-And then it hit me.
+I considered my approach.

 >Leading up to that presentation, I spent 95% of my time on the technical work, and the remaining 5% copying and pasting the outputs of my model into a slide deck. **Virtually all of my preparation was spent on the data, and almost none